barshag/Awesome-AutoGPT/readme.md

 ## 🥇 usecases
 Use cases for Auto-GPT are numerous.
 For instance, it can be used to create personalized content for an online e-commerce store or generate news articles for a news website.
 It can also be used to create highly engaging chatbots that can interact with customers in real-time.

+we curated list for:

+- Classical tasks (that can be done also in the chat)
+- Sophisticate that cannot be perofmed on the chat
+- More complicated that evovlve search on the web
+- Advanced Business usecases
+- Advanced Development and machine learning usecases
+- Advanced marketing

 ## 🪜 If you want to add category please create Pull-request!

 # Classical tasks (that can be done also in the chat)